Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

   # The following method can be overridden by a subclass to add logic to perform more detailed solution
   # checking if invalid paths are possible through the matrix.
 Some problems have requirements that
-  # cannot be captured in the basic requirements list passed into the initialize() method.
+  # cannot be captured in the basic requirements array passed into the initialize() method.
 For instance,
   # a solution might only be valid if it fits certain parameters that can only be checked at intermediate
   # steps.
 In a case like that, this method can be overridden to add the functionality necessary to
   # check the solution.